next-ivanblanquez/beeva-poc-pygdf/README.md

 As you can read [here](https://www.mapd.com/blog/2017/05/30/end-to-end-on-the-gpu-with-the-gpu-data-frame-gdf/), GPU Data Frame is thinking and designed for manage data in GPU-side and avoid intercommunicate through GPU-PCI-CPU.
 Maybe this is the main advantage of this project.
 Using Pandas we can found some advantages and some disadvantage, I talk about them in each of three scenarios:

 * **Statistical operations through columns**
   * GDF implements [Apache Arrow](https://arrow.apache.org/) specification allocating data in columns, so processes looping through columns are faster using PyGDF than using Pandas (between 5 and 20 times faster), except when data size is small, because time to transfer data from disk to gpu is greater than time to process these data.
-The more data there is, the more difference.
+  * PyGDF is Optimized for big datasets, the more data there is, the more difference.

 * **Filter/Select Where queries**
   * In this case, when you need launch a unique query once PyGDF behavior is very slow, and always process is faster using instance computing optimized (proof for data with 100M of items is not posible to run in c4.4xlarge instance because there is not enough memory to load data).
 The difference is between 40 and 60 times faster in Pandas (more with dataset is small), but when you need use the same query modifying parameter values, PyGDF still being slow the first time, but following iteration are faster than using Pandas.
+  * PyGDF is Optimized for big datasets, the more data there is, the more difference.

 * **Joins**
   * I ran two different proofs here, when join a dataset small with bigger one and the opposite case.
-  * In all cases Pandas running in computing optimized instances is faster than PyGDF between 3 and 4800 times.
+  * In all cases Pandas code running in computing optimized instances is faster than PyGDF between 3 and 4800 times.
   * Pandas is faster than PyGDF and very faster in Left, Outer and Right join.
   * Pandas still faster than PyGDF but when dataset growing up that difference decreases specially in Inner and Left join (when size(A) < size(B)).

+### What are the limits?

+TODO

 ### Final Recommendations
   * Right now this project is really unripe, so is not recommendable for using in production environment yet.